-In Europe alone, the World Health Organization estimates that more than 10 million people are living with dementia, and that by 2030 these numbers will likely double.
+In Europe alone, the World Health Organization estimates that more than 10 million people are living with dementia and that by 2030 these numbers will likely double.
 The prevalence of Parkinson’s Disease is also set to rise, according to the European Brain Council, with more than 1.2 million patients currently living in Europe.
-In addition, these patients are often simultaneously afflicted with cardiovascular diseases, diabetes and other chronic illnesses.
+In addition, many patients are often simultaneously afflicted with cardiovascular diseases, diabetes, and other chronic illnesses.

-To this end, TeNDER will perform 5 large-scale pilots targeting patients who suffer Alzheimer’s or Parkinson’s with co-morbidities.
-In each pilot setting (i.e., in-hospital acute care, at home, and in day- and full-time nursing homes), patients will be monitored using sensors, cameras that capture movement, affective recognition technology, and wristbands that record basic vitals, etc. TeNDER’s technical, legal and ethical experts will ensure that all personal data is protected according the General Data Protection Regulation (GDPR) and that our approach complies with rigorous ethical guidelines.
+TeNDER has performed 5 large-scale pilots in three waves, targeting patients who suffer Alzheimer’s, Parkinson’s, or cardiovascular diseases with co-morbidities.
+In each pilot setting (i.e., in-hospital acute care, at home, and in day- and full-time nursing homes), patients were monitored using sensors, cameras that capture movement, affective recognition technology, wristbands that record basic vitals, etc. TeNDER’s technical, legal, and ethical experts worked to ensure that all personal data was protected according to the General Data Protection Regulation (GDPR) and that the project’s approach complied with all pertinent ethical guidelines.

 This project concluded on 30 April 2023.